USS Olympia (C-6): Preservation

-As a result of the summit, the ISM searched for another nonprofit organization to assume stewardship of the Olympia to provide for her maintenance and restoration.
-On March 6, 2011, the ISM published a Transfer Application (TAPP) similar to a Request for Proposals.
+As a result of the summit, the ISM searched for another nonprofit organization to assume stewardship of Olympia to provide for her maintenance and restoration.
+On 6 March 2011 the ISM published a Transfer Application (TAPP) similar to a Request for Proposals.
 Those who qualified to apply for the TAPP include domestic governmental organizations and not-for-profit organizations with valid 501(c)(3) (charitable) IRS status.
-Several organizations from the East, Gulf and West Coasts submitted applications to preserve and display the Olympia.
+Several organizations from the East, Gulf and West Coasts submitted applications to preserve and display Olympia.
 Only four were found to be acceptable, from Pennsylvania, California, South Carolina and Washington DC.
-On May 7, 2011, the National Trust for Historic Preservation set up a national donation repository to allow donations received through it to be used directly for the much-needed temporary and future hull repairs.
+On 7 May 2011 the National Trust for Historic Preservation set up a national donation repository to allow donations received through it to be used directly for the much-needed temporary and future hull repairs.
 The ISM, although originally committed to giving up the vessel, will manage any repair work undertaken, should funds become available.

 In April 2014, the ISM announced the end of the TAPP process as it could not find an organization that could present a viable, long-term solution for the ship.
-The Olympia will remain in Philadelphia and the ISM plans to launch a $20 million national fundraising campaign for her long-term preservation.
+Olympia will remain in Philadelphia and the ISM plans to launch a $20 million national fundraising campaign for her long-term preservation.